 \subsection{Remarks on Implementation}

-The computational cost is dominated by the eigen-decomposition of the operator $\widehat{K}_M$, which has complexity $\mathcal{O}(J^3)$.
-For moderate values of $J$ (e.g., $J \leq 100$), this is feasible on standard hardware.
+The computational cost is dominated by the eigen-decomposition of the operator $\widehat{K}_M$, which has a complexity $\mathcal{O}(J^3)$.
+For moderate values of $J$ (e.g., $J \leq 100$), this is feasible by using standard hardware.
 Techniques such as randomized SVD or kernel-based feature approximations may further accelerate computation.